Havimaki/list-of-useful-resources/GENERAL-career/performance-reviews-for-software-developers.md

 Elevator Pitch
 ------
-An article that provides tips to a manager of a software development team on how to prepare and deliver performance reviews.
+This article provides tips to a manager of a software development team on how to prepare and deliver performance reviews.

 ------